kikuyodev/kumi-wiki/articles/People/Global_Moderation_Team/en.md

 ## Promotion

-Promotion to the Global Moderation Team is determined on a case-by-case basis, ranging from the candidate's ability to communicate with the community, to their ability to keep up with the game and its community.
+Promotion to the Global Moderation Team is determined on a case-by-case basis, considering a candidate's ability to communicate with the community and stay informed about the game and its community.
 The process of finding candidates is a largely internal process, and can take a while to find the right candidate.

 Continuously asking about your current status as a candidate is not encouraged as it can discourage current members of the team to want to add or nominate you for the position.